gwanghui/opic_final/story/table_tennis/3_1_table_tennis.md

 and I often play table tennis there—about twice a week, once during the weekdays and once on the weekend.
-I first started playing table tennis because I enjoyed it with my colleagues at work.
+I first started playing table tennis because I enjoyed it with my Co-worker.
-When I'm programming and a problem doesn’t get solved easily or when I’m overthinking, I started playing to refresh my mind.
+When I'm programming or overthinking problem doesn’t get solved easily I started playing to refresh my mind.

 ## 탁구의 규칙
 I'm going to explain the rules of table tennis